nextauthjs/next-auth/packages/adapter-cosmos/README.md

 ## Overview

 This is the Azure Cosmos DB Adapter for [`auth.js`](https://authjs.dev).
 This package can only be used in conjunction with the primary `next-auth` package.
 It is not a standalone package.
+Currently only supports NoSQL version of Azure Cosmos DB.

 You can find more Azure Cosmos DB information in the docs at [authjs.dev/reference/adapters/cosmos](https://authjs.dev/reference/adapters/cosmos).